Iriakuma/Iriakuma/README.md

 - ⚡ Fun fact: ...
 -->

-I'm a recent graduate of Business Analytics and a new writer creating the tech version of me, skilled to offer solutions to the world one step at a time.
-I find creating compelling dashboards and working with energy related data interesting which leaves me commiting effortlessly to such task ground to finish.
-I occcasionally publish content on my Medium "[Ereiriakuma][Medium]" page, this motivates me to self-learn while also sharing knowledge .
+Enthusiastic Business Analyst and a new writer is creating the tech version of me, skilled to offer solutions to the world one step at a time.
+I find creating compelling dashboards and working with energy-related data interesting, which leaves me committing effortlessly to such task ground to finish.
+I occcasionally publish content on my Medium "[Ereiriakuma][Medium]" page, this motivates me to self-learn while also sharing knowledge.

    <p align="left">
       <a></a>